RINEARN/exevalator/README.md

 	result: 4.6

-For more details, see [README for using in Visual Basic](./vb/README.md).
+For more details, see the [README for using in Visual Basic](./vb/README.md).

 <a id="performance"></a>
 ## Performance

-### Performance (processing speed) of Exevalator
+### Processing Speed of Exevalator

-One of the assumed use of Exevalator is calculation/data-analysis software, so when we designed internal architecture of Exevalator, we placed importance on processing speed.
+Exevalator is designed with applications in calculation and data analysis software in mind.
+Consequently, we have prioritized processing speed in its internal architecture design.

-Especially, Exevalator works in high speed when evaluating (computing) the same expression repeatedly.
+Exevalator is particularly efficient when evaluating the same expression repeatedly.
 For example:

-	// Declare an variable "x" and get the address int varAddress = exevalator.declareVariable("x");
+	// Declare a variable "x" and get its address int varAddress = exevalator.declareVariable("x");

-	// Loop taking sum of values of an expression, with changing the value of "x"
+	// Loop to sum values of an expression while changing the value of "x"
 	// (10 numerical operations per cycle)
 	double result = 0.0;
 	for (long i=1; i<=loops; ++i) {